Birmingham, USA | July 7 - 17, 2022

 Is housing or travel paid for?

-We do not provide complimentary lodging or paid travel.
+No, we do not provide complimentary lodging or paid travel.
 We recommend all volunteers book housing as soon as possible.

 What do I wear?